AhmedAlaa612/FCDSlibraryV2/README.md

 FCDS Library V.2
 Final project for OOP Course

-Library managment system with Javafx
+Library managment system with Javafx20

 by marwan and ahmed